chaos-polymtl/lethe/doc/source/examples/dem/bunny-drill/bunny-drill.rst

 Insertion Info
 ~~~~~~~~~~~~~~~~~~~

-An insertion box is defined inside and the top part of the cylinder.
-The insertion region is sufficiently high to ensure that there are no collisiosn between the particles bouncing on the bottom wall (or on particles accumulated at the bottom) and the ones being inserted.
+An insertion box is defined inside at the top part of the cylinder.
+The insertion region is sufficiently high to ensure that there are no collisions between the particles bouncing on the bottom wall (or particles accumulated at the bottom) and the ones being inserted.

 .. code-block:: text